dotnet/docs-maui/docs/user-interface/controls/collectionview/emptyview.md

 collectionView.SetBinding(ItemsView.ItemsSourceProperty, "Monkeys");
 ```

-When the `SearchBar` executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
+When the <xref:Microsoft.Maui.Controls.SearchBar> executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
 If the filtering operation yields no data, the <xref:Microsoft.Maui.Controls.StackLayout> set as the `EmptyView` property value is displayed:

 :::image type="content" source="media/emptyview/filter-multiple-views.png" alt-text="Screenshot of a CollectionView vertical list with a custom empty view.":::